Events

 _____________

-Sustainable Compassion Practice June 28
+Sustainable Compassion Practice on June 28 at Middle School

-Half-Day Retreat, with Radhule Weininger
+Sustainable Compassion Half-Day Retreat, with Radhule Weininger

-Saturday, June 28, 9:30 a.m. – 12:30 p.m.
+Saturday, June 28, 9:30 a.m.-12:30 p.m.

 Compassion can be sustainable when we open our hearts to ourselves, others, and our beautiful and troubled world.
 During this half-day retreat, Radhule will lead meditations and discussions to help you prevent and manage compassion failure.